Clutch rating 5.0

 company logo Mondi

-We combine machine learning, industrial data engineering, and robust MLOps practices to deliver scalable industrial predictive analytics systems that operate across plants, machines, and infrastructure.
+We combine machine learning, industrial data engineering, and production-grade software practices to deliver predictive maintenance programs that operate reliably across plants, machines, and infrastructure.

 10-15%